 Normal banking hours are 09:00 to 15:30 weekdays, and 08:30 to 11:00 Saturdays.
 The banking system is sophisticated like in Western countries; five major banks do business, with many autoteller machines in virtually every town and shopping centre.
 FNB and ABSA are two of these.
 Do take care not to accept help from ANYBODY at an ATM (autoteller machine) ever, as so many criminal schemes are in operation to get hold of your card and it's PIN.
 Ask your Tourist Guide for the safest place to visit a Bank or autoteller machine.

-All major credit cards are accepted at restaurants, shops, and hotels.
-Generally, fuel can not be purchased with a standard credit card.
+Major credit cards, particularly VISA and MasterCard, are accepted at restaurants, shops, and hotels.
+You may at some places encounter a problem trying to use your American Express card.
+Generally, fuel can now be purchased with a standard credit card.

 Traveller's cheques and foreign currency notes from all major currencies in the World can be exchanged at any commercial bank.
 Bureaux de Change (Foreign Exchange Bureaux) are found in the Airports and major shopping centres, with the fastest service and best exchange rate at the Airports.
-Most hotels have exchange facilities.
+Most hotels have exchange facilities at a premium.

 You do not need any international immunisations, like for cholera and smallpox, when entering South Africa, except for yellow fever, where the following rules apply: When you are entering SA within six days of leaving from a yellow fever infected country, you need a yellow fever vaccination certificate for any traveller over one year of age.
 If you travel through, or disembark in such an infected country, get vaccinated against yellow fever, before visiting the country.

 Medical and health services in SA must be paid direct, thus special travel insurance is recommended.